 Probate when your loved one passes without a will

 Without a will, an estate is dispersed according to the statutes of intestate succession in California.
 These decide the succession in which a family inherits the property and assets of a loved one.
 Being without (in-) testament is referred to as intestacy.

 Because California is a community property state, nearly all property acquired during a marriage is co-owned by the spouses.
 When a spouse dies, the surviving spouse becomes the sole owner of all communal property and frequently inherits up to half of all remaining property, or a third, depending on the number of children left behind.

 After the immediate next of kin are excluded, the inheritance is distributed equally among parents, siblings, or nieces and nephews.
 If you have a spouse but no children, your separate property is distributed between your spouse and your parents, siblings, or nieces/nephews.

 The specifics will be determined on an individual basis.
 In most cases, intestate succession can readily identify the legitimate heirs.
 However, in the rare instance where a deceased has no relatives, the state may place aside their estate until an heir is discovered.

 Do You Need a Probate Attorney?

-There are cases where individuals may have an interest in or seek to make claims against, an estate.
+In some cases, individuals may have an interest in or seek to make claims against an estate.
 In these situations, probate and estate administration matters come into play, and these are difficult and complex issues.
-Coping with the loss of a loved one is difficult enough, but the legal hurdles surrounding their estate can further contribute to your stress and anxiety, so leave it to your trusted attorneys at Gomez Law, APC to handle everything.
+Coping with the loss of a loved one is difficult enough, but the legal hurdles surrounding their estate can further contribute to your stress and anxiety, so leave it to your trusted attorneys at Gomez Law, APC, to handle everything.